ecampana/borrow-my-style/README.md

 <div style="text-align:center"><img src ="images/rentability.jpg" width="317" height="210" /></div>

-## Additional Training and Test Data

-Additional datsets are created from X and y but are only meant to be used for precision vs recall plots, learning curve plots, and overfitting plots.
-They will not be used for hyper-parameter optimization.

-These datasets will be stored to be used again in the model evaluation step.

 ## Modeling of Inventory Performance
 We explore several machine learning models that are inherently multi-class classifiers.
 Models that are interpretible are preferred and use the others as a sanity check.